rajdua22/ESports-Betting-GG/README.md

 # Esports Betting

 ## Project Outline v.1
-This version will include two e-sports (Counter-Strike: Global Offensive and League of Legends) and one sport (NBA).
+This version will include two e-sports (Counter-Strike: Global Offensive and League of Legends).

 Each type of sport/esport will have its own module/component.

 ### Electron

 - Login Page
-    - Provides basic login/sign up functions to the Node.js backend
+    - Provides basic login/sign up functions to the sql server
-    - Ask about which one is the favorite sport

 - Matches Page
+    - Defaults to be CS:GO, have a menu to choose from CS:GO and LOL
     - This will be game-type specific
     - Displays matches that users can click to see details (match detail page)
     - Can have a simple layout that displays upcoming/ongoing matches info w/ or w/o the current scores.
 The page should also provide functionality to query upcoming matches by team.